WeConnectArchive/WeWorkSandbox-lingo/README.md

 ```

 ## Query Dialects
-Every time one attempts to serialize a query using `ToSQL(core.Dialect) (sql.Data, error)`, you are required to pass
+Every time one attempts to serialize a query using `ToSQL(lingo.Dialect) (sql.Data, error)`, you are required to pass
 in a dialect.
 These dialects aid in building the SQL properly for the systems the query is to run against.

 Right now, only `dialect.MySQL` is built / supported, however, anyone can build their own dialect.